 Financial Disclosures

-It is not necessary to disclose arbitration or CFTC reparations matters unless the applicant or registrant has failed to pay an award issued in a futures-related arbitration or an order entered in a reparations matter.
+It is not necessary to disclose arbitration or CFTC reparations matters unless the Order Enterer has failed to pay an award issued in a futures-related arbitration or an order entered in a reparations matter.

 Only adversary actions that a bankruptcy trustee or a trustee’s attorney files must be disclosed.
 Adversary actions that creditors file are not disclosable.
 A person named as a party to an adversary action in a bankruptcy proceeding must disclose the action, even if the person is not the bankrupt person.